Gallup, Inc.: Gallup Press

-Gallup's in-house publishing division, Gallup Press, has published approximately 30 books on business and personal well-being-related themes.
-Titles include: First, Break All the Rules: What the World's Greatest Managers Do Differently; How Full Is Your Bucket?, written by Gallup senior scientist Tom Rath and his grandfather, Don Clifton, founder of SRI; and Now, Discover Your Strengths, updated to a new version called StrengthsFinder 2.0 in 2007, which is among Amazon's 20 bestselling books of all-time as of 2017.
+In 2015, Gallup's in-house publishing division, Gallup Press, had published approximately 30 books on business and personal well-being-related themes.
+Its most recent titles include It's the Manager, Wellbeing at Work, and Blind Spot.
+Other notable Gallup Press books include First, Break All the Rules and StrengthsFinder 2.0, which in 2017 was reported to be one of Amazon's 20 best-selling books of all time.